SeCre827/Energy-Live-ntua-saas2022-18/README.md

 ## About The Project

-This project was created for the SaaS course of NTUA ECE.
-We were asked to implement a system that gets energy Data from the [entso-e](https://www.entsoe.eu/) API for all the countries, process it and returns the required information to the user in a web app.
-The project follows the Micorservice architecture, uses Kafka as a choreographer between the microservices and serves the result in a website on the browser.
+This project was created for the SaaS course of ECE NTUA.
+We were asked to implement a system that gets energy Data from the [entso-e](https://www.entsoe.eu/) API for all the countries, processes it and returns the required information to the user in a web app.
+The project follows the Microservice architecture, uses Kafka as a choreographer between the microservices and serves the result in a website on the browser.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/75163039/176540352-4f92d4bc-8d5c-4144-a25c-d9951003d5e2.png" alt="overview" width="900" >